0tieno/100DaysOfCloud/05_python/README.md

 ## day_01

-#### Finished the codewithmosh tutorial on python for beginners from youtube.
+### Finished the codewithmosh tutorial on python for beginners from youtube

 * variables
 * receiving user input